sreehari59/NewsSifter/README.md

 5. `Summarizer.py` is a python file used for the Summarization task and named entity recognition task.
 GPT 3.5 was used for Summarization task and spacy model for the Named entity recognition.
 6. `utils.py` file has some supporting functions for the task.
 7. `main.py` the main python file that calls the other classes.
 8. `.env` this file contains the environment variables.
-The API keys shhould be updated in this file.
+The API keys should be updated in this file.
+Also the model names can be specified in here.

 ## Appendix